 Adjunctive methods, such as mindfulness meditation, massage therapy, chiropractic care, simultaneous treatment for co-occurring disorders, creative expression therapies, and yoga, can also be beneficial components of a treatment program.
 Peer support groups like Narcotic Anonymous (NA) can provide encouragement, mentorship, and tips to minimize relapse and sustain abstinence.
 Addiction treatment is individual, and treatment coordinators can help families and individuals find the right program for them.

 (September 2015).
 Methadone.
-Substance Abuse and Mental Health Services Administration.
-Retrieved September 2018 from from https://www.samhsa.gov/medication-assisted-treatment/treatment/methadone
+Substance Abuse and Mental Health Services Administration. from https://www.samhsa.gov/medication-assisted-treatment/treatment/methadone

 (August 2017).
 Prescription Opioid Data.
-Centers for Disease Control and Prevention.
-Retrieved September 2018 from from https://www.cdc.gov/drugoverdose/data/prescribing.html
+Centers for Disease Control and Prevention. from https://www.cdc.gov/drugoverdose/data/prescribing.html